 Originally published on August 26th, 2019.
 Updated for June 29th, 2021.

 If you want to succeed as a business, you need to safeguard your reputation.
+This means knowing how to deal with customer complaints.
 It’s impossible to please everyone all the time.
-So you need to address customer complaints as they arise.
-This is especially true with customer complaints online, as many of them are posted publicly on social media.
+So you need to address these as they arise.
+This is especially true with online complaints, as many of them are posted publicly on social media.
 Complaints can be a positive thing as long as you learn from them and do not take them personally.

 Complaints can help you